 Obligations When Sharing Personal Information for a Business Purpose

-Although most of the CCPA's obligations arise when selling personal information, there are also several obligations when sharing personal information for a business purpose.
+Although most of the CCPA/CPRA's obligations arise when selling personal information, there are also several obligations when sharing personal information for a business purpose.

 - Whether you have disclosed personal information for a business purpose over the past 12 months